cobrowseio/cobrowse-agent-sdk-examples/README.md

 ## React Components Example

 Our [React example](https://cobrowseio.github.io/cobrowse-agent-sdk-examples/react-example/) demonstrates custom widgets to show how you can completely customize your Cobrowse.io experience.
+[Read more](./react-example) about how to run this example.

 ## Custom Agent Demo